How Stress is different for Y2K Babies, And How to Handle It

 It’s no surprise that so many teenagers feel they need to slow down, even if it’s in ineffective ways.

 We all know that procrastinating and developing unhealthy habits isn’t going to help anyone in the long-run.
 So, what can teenagers and their parents do to help?

 For teenagers, there are many ways to calm oneself down.

-Our classmate Alex said that she ‘writes things down, talks to people, and listens to music that calms her down.
+Our classmate Alex said she writes things down, talks to people and listens to music that calms her down.

 Greenberg, the clinical psychologist, also said that looking to friends for support, reminding yourself that you don’t need to be a perfectionist and regular exercise will help reduce stress.

 Some students do things that make them more aware of how they are feeling.
 They may write about their day, take time to process all of their feelings, and do “reality checks” Short naps can also be a good coping mechanism.
 Additionally, turning the phone off and giving to a trusted friend for a bit can offer a release from stress.